theojohn3/QISE-2023/README.md

 # QISE-2023
-Work related to Quantum Computing Course qBraid.
+Work related to Quantum Computing Course with qBraid.